curityio/lookup-account-auth-action/README.rst

 Configuring the Plugin
 ~~~~~~~~~~~~~~~~~~~~~~

-You need to configure following options for the plugin:
+You need to configure the following options for the plugin:

 .. image:: docs/authentication-action-config.png
   :alt: Configuration in the admin UI

-- Account Manager: You can provide an account manager which will be used to retrieve the user's account attributes from the datasource.
+- Account Manager: You must provide an account manager which will be used to retrieve the user's account attributes from the datasource.
 - Abort Authentication If User Not Found: Action plugins aborts the authentication flow if the looked up user is not found in the underlying datasource.
 - Custom Attribute Name Lookup: Specify the attribute to be used by the lookup method for searching the user.
 - Lookup Method: Select the method to be used for looking up the user.
 Supported methods are ``BY_USERNAME, BY_EMAIL, BY_PHONE``